VaclavKey/React_Calculator/src/README.md

 ## Usage

-- Click buttons to add it's label to expression
+- Click the buttons to add their label to the expression
-- Click the "=" button to evaluate expression
+- Press "=" to evaluate the expression
-- Click the "C" button to clear expression
+- Press "C" to clear the expression